NVIDIA-Merlin/HugeCTR/README.md

 cd /hugectr/build
 bin/huge_ctr --train ../samples/dcn/dcn.json
 ```
-The other sample models and their end-to-end instructions are available [here](#/samples).
+The other sample models and their end-to-end instructions are available inside [this directory](/samples).

 ## Table of Contents
 * [Requirements](#requirements)